pratheeknshetty/RBCTest/README.md

 src/test/java/RBCTest/Hipolabs/runner/TestRunner.java - you can segregate and selectively execute tests based on the tags mentioned here<br />
 src/test/resources/features/searchService.feature - you have the test cases written in simple gherkin along with the tags <br />
 TO DO- We can also add parameter values in the .properties file instead of feature file<br />
-TO Do- We can also have test environment specific parameter values in eac .properties files (Example qa1.properties, qa1.properties) - You can easily specify test environments in JUnit test configurations<br />
+TO Do- We can also have test environment specific parameter values in each .properties files (Example qa1.properties, qa1.properties) - You can easily specify test environments in JUnit test configurations as -DactiveProfile=qa1 <br />
 TO Do- We can add a Jules pipeline and Jenkins file where we can write groovy script to conditionally trigger these scripts and send emails with test reports <br />